 So once you are aware of your pattern, ask yourself the following questions and write down some of the answers:

-6. Who might I have modeled or learnt that behaviour from?
+- 6. Who might I have modelled or learnt that behaviour from?

 Answering these questions will give you insights in the structures underlying the behaviour of fixing.

 This is your invitation to practice non-attachment to identity, status, opinions of others and your programming.
 In order to uncover even more underlying drives stop yourself from fixing your partner and watch what is coming up: Justifications?
 Reasoning?
 Any other feeling or thoughts?